canonical/cos-lite-bundle/README.md

 juju deploy ./bundle.yaml --trust
 ```

-Currently the bundle is available only on the `edge` channel, using `edge` charms.
+Currently, the bundle is available only on the `edge` channel, using `edge` charms.
 When the charms graduate to `beta`, `candidate` and `stable`, we will issue the bundle in the same channels.

 The `--trust` option is needed by the charms in the `cos-lite` bundle to be able to patch their K8s services to use the right ports (see this [Juju limitation](https://bugs.launchpad.net/juju/+bug/1936260)).